0x726f6f6b6965/go-study/README.md

 # go-study
-a repository of recording the study of golang
+a repository of recording the study.